open-ch/pyrene/FAQ.md

 ----
 ## What is Pyrene ?
-Pyrene is a monorepo made of different sub-projects.
+Pyrene is a monorepo made of different subprojects.

 These sub-projects are :
 1. `Pyrene` React UI components.